 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that two characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels that were in Good Condition and Very Condition, were generally at lower assessment levels than the rest of the population which resulted in a higher upward adjustment for these properties than the standard adjustment.
+The analysis results showed that two neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, parcels located in Plat 246880 (Fairwood Hills) and Plats 814130, 814131, & 814132 (Suntop Farms), were generally at higher assessment levels than the rest of the population, which resulted in a downward adjustment for parcels in Fairwood Hills and less of an upward adjustment for parcels in Suntop Farms.
 The remaining improved properties in the population will receive an upward adjustment as indicated by the standard adjustment.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 448 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 562 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2016.
+Sales used in the valuation model were time adjusted to January 1, 2017.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.